ZoeHancox/explainable_TGCNN/README.md

 ![Grad-CAM graph](documentation/graph_grad_cam.gif)

-1. Extract the gradients of the output of the 3D CNN layer in respect to the output of the TG-CNN model.
+1. Extract the gradients of the output of the 3D CNN layer in respect to the output of the TGCNN model.
 2. Calculate the weight of each filter.
 3. Calculate the localisation map (for heatmap colouring) by either getting the ReLU or the absolute value of the sum of the weighted feature maps.
 4. Map the localisation maps to the timesteps and get an average of the weights for each sliding window recurrence on each timestep.